slipstream/SlipStreamUI/feedback-ui-cal.md

 See previous comments about the graphic in previous sections.

 From the example, I'm not sure what information would be in each node section.

-Title should be the run UUID.
+Why is there a summary tab?
+What information is in 'General Runtime Parameters'?

+Title and banner should be consistent.
+If the deployment rather than the run UUID will be used, then that should also be the part in blue in the banner; the UUID can then be the subtitle in the banner.

+Why is terminate button not duplicated at the bottom of the page?

 Logout Page